 Living with heart disease presents many challenges.
-One of these challenges can be that it can become difficult to impossible to complete tasks that you previously able to accomplish.
+One of these challenges can be that it can become difficult and even impossible to complete tasks that you previously were able to accomplish.
 It can even seep into your professional life.
 If you suffer from heart disease that has hindered your ability to work, you may be eligible for disability benefits.
 Take a look below to see if you qualify.

 The Social Security Administration (SSA) considers some heart conditions so severe and debilitating that they automatically qualify you for receiving benefits.
 This list of these conditions includes but is not limited to the following ailments: